 Setting up an HSA for the pastor is also helpful as that is pre-tax money and the church and/or pastor can contribute to it.
 The amount is limited to a maximum set by the IRS and HSA contributions are only possible with certain medical insurance plans.

-For those not able to participate in this plan, many other plans are available in the market place, from private insurance companies or various Christian medical cost sharing ministries.
+Many other plans are available in the market place, from private insurance companies and from various Christian medical cost sharing ministries.
 Depending on their specific needs, pastors have found any of these solutions to meet their requirements of cost vs. coverage.
 The market place and insurance companies vary depending on location but below are some links to Medical Cost Sharing Ministries.

-Brotherhood Mutual has recently started providing assistance with Medical Insurance for churches.
+Brotherhood Mutual provides assistance with Medical Insurance for churches.
 It is not on their website yet, but call them at 800-333-3735.

 Most of us don’t think about Long Term Disability (LTD) until we need it.
 A number of examples of pastors in the Missionary Church make it very clear that not having an LTD plan in place is very difficult for the pastor (and family) if for some reason a pastor is disabled and unable to work.